 Cal Botterill is part of an active family.
 His wife, Doreen (a two-time Olympian Speed skater) is a former elementary school physical education teacher at Brock Corydon School in Winnipeg.
-Their daughter Jennifer (a graduate of Harvard University) is a two-time gold and silver Olympic medallist, a five-time World Champion and NCAA Champion in ice hockey.
-Their son Jason (an MBA graduate of The University of Michigan) is a three-time World Junior Champion, a NCAA Champion and a Calder Cup Champion (AHL) in hockey.
+Their daughter Jennifer (a graduate of Harvard University) is a three-time gold and silver Olympic medallist, a five-time World Champion and NCAA Champion in hockey.
+Their son Jason (an MBA graduate of The University of Michigan) is a three-time World Junior Champion, a NCAA Champion and the current General Manager for the Buffalo Sabres.

 Striving to develop and maintain perspective played a huge role as the family grew up in Wildwood Park (Winnipeg, MB), traveled and explored the world’s opportunities.
 Cal has been part of Canadian Teams at eight different Olympic Games, and has consulted for five NHL teams (including the 1994 Stanley Cup Champion New York Rangers).
 Cal has received teaching excellence awards at both the University of Winnipeg and the University of Calgary.

 Cal has enjoyed opportunities to contribute in medicine, business, health, education, emergency professions, performing arts and the media.
 He has championed interactive learning via technology and maintained a strong interest in global and personal issues.
 As the author of hundreds of articles, books, videos and presentations, Cal has helped popularize health and performance psychology.
 Nature, family and professional colleagues play a huge role in his perspective.